asheshrambachan/LanguageModel_Labels/prediction_cb/README.md

-# Congressional Bills Prediction Tasks
+# Prediction Task: Congressional Bills

 This subdirectory contains the code and data required to perform prediction tasks for Congressional Bills as described in the paper "[Large Language Models: An Applied Econometric Framework](https://arxiv.org/pdf/2412.07031)".